laher/toasties-galore/talk.md

 Other concerns:

+ * Another premise: manual deployment steps will keep increasing over time as your deployment grows and changes.
+Nip it in the bud.
+ * Frontloading: integration testing, managing breaking changes, downtimeless deploys, observability
+ * DB migrations
- * Config or not - not.
-ENV where possible.
+ * Config or not - not!
+ENV, in many cases.
 See 12-factor apps.
  * Tooling - e.g. monorepos - the build decision
  * Tooling - canary tasks
  * Observability - put version into metrics (where cardinality allows)